Sanaan12/AndroMSFP/README.md

 THEN IN "YOUAPKFILELOCATION" enter the location where your original apk is stored

-AND IN "YOURIP" ENTER THE YOUR IP ADDRESS and Thats it you create a backdoor.apk in the Desktop
+AND IN "YOURIP" ENTER THE YOUR IP ADDRESS AND SAVE IT Thats it you create a backdoor.apk in the Desktop

-AND SAVE IT.
-THATS IT GIVE PERMISSON ON THE TERMINAL BY TYPING chmod +x start thats the END
+AND GIVE PERMISSON ON THE TERMINAL BY TYPING chmod +x start AND  ./start